-Western hand papermaking is a process in which plant based fibers used in textiles are repurposed for paper.
+Western hand papermaking is a PROCESS in which plant based fibers used in textiles are repurposed for paper.
 The textile is cut apart into small pieces and beaten into a pulp with a machine called a Hollander Beater.
 The rendered pulp is used to form sheets of paper one at a time by hand, pressed and then dried.
 These sheets are the foundation of what can become further activation of the paper by creating prints, journals, books or a one of a kind piece of artwork.
 The technique of using discarded textiles is an ancient practice that has its beginnings nearly two thousand years ago.

 Today, we can blend contemporary printing techniques with traditional papermaking.
 Pulp printing is a wet process that allows freshly formed sheets of paper to be instantaneously rendered with colorful imagery derived from a finely beaten pulp sprayed through a stencil, fusing the image and sheet in this versatile and approachable method.
 Much of Combat Paper artwork both in workshops and the studio have been produced using pulp prints.
 Watch the entire process below:

 Workshops are modeled to best fit the setting and group dynamic, skill set of the participants and amount of time available.
 This can occur from a studio session in an afternoon, a short interactive demonstration with a visiting group, an open enrollment public event, more technically involved tutorials to an intensive curriculum that engages a cohort over several days.
 The design of the experience is meant to be adaptable to site conditions and have occurred across the country from college and universities to military sites and hospitals, museums and libraries to galleries and outdoor spaces.

 All of our workshops are inherently unique and developed in collaboration in order to form a meaningful and appropriate program.
 It is our intent to share this process and allow others to find their own agency and approach as well.
 Workshops are occurring across the country throughout the year.
 Please contact us for more information, ideas on collaborating, donations of uniforms for upcoming events and how you can support.
 Our upcoming workshops can be found under the events page.